run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 >
 > Interactive preemptible jobs can be scheduled above guaranteed quota but may be reclaimed at any time.

+#### --auto-deletion-time-after-completion
+>
+> The length of time after which a completed or failed job is automatically deleted.
+Configured in seconds, minutes, or hours (for example 5s, 2m, or 3h).
+If set to 0, the job will be deleted immediately after completing or failing.

 <!-- Start of common content from snippets/common-submit-cli-commands.md -->
 ### Naming and Shortcuts